image_printPDF or Print

 Thunderstorms are especially dangerous on mountain slopes because there is no cover or shelter on this trail between Panorama Point and Camp Muir.
 If you’re ascending and clouds or fog start rolling in, turn around and head back to Paradise.
 If that’s not possible, stop moving, dig in, and wait for better weather.

-Without a compass, map, and altimeter, it is extremely difficult to find your way to the trailhead in a whiteout.
+Without a GPS or a compass, map, and altimeter, it is extremely difficult to find your way back the trailhead in a whiteout.
 Carry these items and know how to use them.

 Do not attempt to descend from Camp Muir in poor weather.
 Do not descend on skis or a snowboard in limited visibility – you could quickly become lost.